 The fence gets upgraded so that it is 2″ high.
 It can now support two 1″ tubes for cutting at the same time.
 This keeps matching parts consistent and cuts the work in half.

 Here is the setup ready to go.
-The red handled toggle clamps are really only useful to help hold the work in position for clamping.
-I normally use two of the large hand screw clamps to securely clamp the metl to the fence.
+The red handled toggle clamps are really only useful to hold the work in position for clamping.
+I normally use two of the large hand screw clamps to securely clamp the steel to the fence.
 The fence is then clamped to the board with a single bar clamp at the free end.

 The saw is powerful.
 Trimming a short piece off the end of the clamped tube can result in it getting launched with considerable force against the wall or into the saw guard.
 Yikes!
 For this reason it is not recommended to cut short bits on the saw.
 Unfortunately, there is no way around it so I have taken to holding the bit being cut off with a pair of long handled water pump pliers.
 This works really well, especially with the laser system to show where the blade is going to cut.